cappuccino/cappuccino.org/source/events/cappCon2016/index.html.markdown

 ### About Event

-We're excited to announce the second ever full-blown conference dedicated to Cappuccino: CappCon 2016.
+We're very excited to announce the second conference entirely dedicated to Cappuccino: CappCon 2016!

-It'll be in Liège (Belgium) on the 31st of March 2016.
-The event will be hosted by the [University Of Liege](https://www.ulg.ac.be).
+The event will be hosted by the [University Of Liege](https://www.ulg.ac.be), in Belgium on the 31st March 2016.

-Differents topics are going to be treated as Cappuccino 0.9.9, how companies use Cappuccino, testing a Cappuccino Application and dealing with a large Cappuccino Application.
+It will cover a lot of different topics like the release of Cappuccino 0.9.9, what companies are building using it, how to deal with large application and how to test them and so on.

-Tickets are free and you can register yourself on this [meetup](http://meetup.com/cappuccino).
+Admission is completely free!
+You just need to register [here](http://meetup.com/cappuccino).

-Foods and drinks are provided by our sponsors !
+Food and drink will be provided by our sponsors!
 Lunch, dinner and party will be organized !

 It's going to be a lot of fun.